Bryce-Taylor/Capstone-Project/README.md

 - Mangers can to check off 3 chores
 ## Weekly Goals
 ### Week 1 (July 12-16)
+#### Bryce:
-- We are going to work on user authentication where the user can create there account and log in to see the schedules.
+- He will be going to work on user authentication where the user can create there account and log in to see the schedules.

+- He will be going to set up our home page and add minimal styling.

+#### Kenia:
-- We are working on the users table to save login information to database.
+- She will be working on the users table to save login information to database.
 We are also work on our other table to save the schedule information.

-- We are going to set up our home page and add minimal styling.
+#### Both:
 - Meet with client for updates and what we can change

 ### Week 2 (July 19-23)
+#### Both:
 - We are working on the schedule for assigning chores following the specific regulations of one person only working 2 days a week.
 - Adding manager check off for 3 chores a week.